-The plan that is being submit ted to the DEM will be broken up in three phases.
-The first level will include such tasks as the MacArthur Boulevard in addition of a page to the town's Quidnick, at 7 p.m. tomorrow Other photograph submissions in Washington.
-Web site addressing issues sur-used in the calendar spotlight the Pawtuxet River, the Greene sec-dedicated its calendar in the making copies, provided by the DEM grant.
-117 from Sandy Bottom Road.
+The plan that is being submit ted to the DEM will be broken up. in three phases.
+The first_level will include such tasks as the MacArthur Boulevard in addition of a page to the town's Quidnick, at 7 p.m. tomorrow the event because of "intense interest in this year's election."